coredds/GoDateParser/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in GoDateParser, please report it by emailing the maintainers directly.
+If you discover a security vulnerability in godateparser, please report it by emailing the maintainers directly.
 Please do not open a public issue.

 **Please include the following information:**